-3412.0 - Migration, Australia, 2011-12 and 2012-13 Quality Declaration
+3412.0 - Migration, Australia, 2014-15 Quality Declaration

-Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 18/12/2013
+Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 30/03/2016

 |Page tools: Print Page Print All RSS Search this Product|

-One-third of Western Australia's population were born overseas, the highest proportion of any state or territory according to new figures released today by the Australian Bureau of Statistics (ABS).
+The proportion of Australians who were born overseas has hit its highest point in over 120 years, with 28 per cent of Australia's population born overseas, according to figures released today by the Australian Bureau of Statistics (ABS).

-More information can be found in Migration, Australia 2011-12 and 2012-13 (cat. no. 3412.0.)
-Available for free download from www.abs.gov.au
+More information can be found in Migration, Australia, 2014-15 (cat. no. 3412.0), available for free download from www.abs.gov.au.

 These documents will be presented in a new window.